ipfs-cluster/ipfs-cluster-website/content/documentation/getting-started/pinning.md

 ipfs-cluster-ctl pin add <cid/ipfs-path>
 ```

-In many cases, you know which content from the IPFS network you want to add to your cluster.
-The `ipfs-cluster-ctl pin add` operation is similar to the `ipfs pin add` one, but allows to set cluster specific flags such the replication factors or the name associated to a pin.
+In many cases, you know what content from the IPFS network you want to add to your Cluster.
+The `ipfs-cluster-ctl pin add` operation is similar to the `ipfs pin add` one, but allows to set Cluster-specific flags, such the replication factors or the name associated to a pin.
 For example:

 ```sh
 $ ipfs-cluster-ctl pin add --name cluster-website --replication 2 /ipns/cluster.ipfs.io